 Brazilian Blowout and several other leading brands of hair straightening products have been found to contain high levels of formaldehyde (up to 10%!) even when labeled “formaldehyde-free.”
 Formaldehyde is released during the heating process used in the application of the product.
 Formaldehyde gas can be severely irritating to the eyes, nose, and throat, and long term exposure to formaldehyde in the workplace has been linked to increased risk of cancer.

 What is Being Done About These Toxic Products?

 The Occupational Safety and Health Administration (OSHA) issued a hazard alert for salon employees warning against the use of hair straighteners containing formaldehyde.
 The California Attorney General filed an injunction against the company that manufactures Brazilian Blowout for failing to warn their customers that their product contained cancer-causing formaldehyde.
 Other countries, most notably, Canada, France, Ireland and Australia immediately recalled hair smoothing products containing formaldehyde, based on their own testing results.

-You can help too, but joining us and the thousands of others who have contacted the FDA, asking the agency to issue a voluntary recall of dangerous hair straightening products.
+Join us and the thousands of others who have contacted the FDA, asking the agency to issue a voluntary recall of dangerous hair straightening products.